 Arm troubles again were the culprit.
 After posting an ERA of 5.48 over six games early in the 1913 season for the Cubs, Leifield was sold to Atlanta of the Southern Association.
 He refused to report, instead returning to St. Louis where he worked in a saloon and a grocery store.
 Before long, however, his arm began to regain its strength and he returned to baseball with San Francisco of the Pacific Coast League that very same season.
 He pitched the next four years in the minors with San Francisco and St. Paul, finally working his way back to the majors with his hometown St. Louis Browns during the war-torn season of 1918.
 Now in his mid-30s, Leifield pitched mostly in relief and went 2-6 with a respectable 2.55 ERA.

 The following year he improved his record to 6-4, and one of his victories was a one-hitter against the Boston Red Sox (Ossie Vitt ruined the no-hit bid with a slow roller in the seventh inning).
 Leifield appeared to be on his way back, but in 1920 he pitched only nine innings (and was blasted for 17 hits) before the Browns released him.

 Following the end of his playing career, Leifield coached for the Browns, Red Sox, and Tigers, and managed in the minors for seven years, winning an American Association pennant with St. Paul in 1931.
 He was highly regarded as a fungo hitter.
 "I'd run the boys ragged with my fungo bat in spring training and when they came north, they were in good condition," he recalled.
 Leifield worked in the St. Louis water department for 26 years until failing eyesight forced him to retire in 1962.
 Married with two daughters, Lefty spent his last years fishing, betting on horses, and taking in an occasional game at Busch Stadium.
-He died in Alexandria, Virginia, on October 10, 1970 at age 87.
+He died in Fairfax, Virginia, on October 10, 1970 at age 87.

 For this biography, the author used a number of contemporary sources, especially those found in the subject's file at the National Baseball Hall of Fame Library.